Our Powders. Your Products.

 In a time of global supply chain delays, the stability of your tungsten powder supply is critical.
 Buffalo Tungsten has taken steps to make sure that we have the materials you need available without additional lead time.
 We manufacture our tungsten powder products in the USA with raw materials sourced worldwide.

 Buffalo Tungsten is able to use multiple types of raw materials to help assure a consistent tungsten powder supply.
-Our joint venture chemical producer Niagara Refining can start with tungsten concentrates, scrap or sodium tungstate.
+Our affiliate company Wolfram Bergbau und Hütten (Wolfram) can start with tungsten concentrates, scrap or sodium tungstate.
 Buffalo Tungsten can also start with intermediate products such as ammonium paratungstate and tungsten oxides.
 We have multiple suppliers of these materials.
 This ensures diversity in our supply chain so that we are not dependent on a single supplier.
 In addition to these steps, we have increased inventory to account for potential shipping delays.

 As a result, there has been no interruption in our tungsten powder supply to our customers.
 We have been able to supply all of our powder products without delay throughout the COVID-19 pandemic.
 We have material available for existing customers and new customers alike.